livekit/livekit-docs/docs/deploy/3-kubernetes.md

 ---
-title: Kubernetes
+title: Deploy to Kubernetes
 ---

-We've created a helm chart that makes deploying to Kubernetes simple.
-It will help you set up a distributed deployment of LiveKit, along with a Service and Ingress to correctly route traffic.
+LiveKit streamlines deployment to Kubernetes.
+We publish a [Helm chart](https://github.com/livekit/livekit-helm) that help you set up a distributed deployment of LiveKit, along with a Service and Ingress to correctly route traffic.

-Our [Helm chart](https://github.com/livekit/livekit-helm) supports GKE and EKS out of the box, and can serve as a guide on your custom Kubernetes installations.
+Our Helm chart supports Google GKE and Amazon EKS out of the box, and can serve as a guide on your custom Kubernetes installations.

 ## Understanding the deployment